jkittley/roplot-visualization/readme.md

                 "pens": [{
                     "pole": "north",    // Which half of the boom is the carriage on.
-North or South "color": "red",     // Color of the pen "offsetX": 15,      // X Offset of pen tip from center of boom width }]
+North or South "color": "red",     // Color of the pen "width": 5,         // Width of the pen tip "offset": {         // Offset of pen tip from center of boom
+                        x: 15,
+                        y: 0
+                    }
+                }]
             },
             "clock": {